 Gambling can be as enticing as ice cream – and extremely challenging to resist when it’s right in front of you.
 Decreasing your exposure to gambling triggers lowers the risk of a gambling relapse.
 Our video course, ‘How to create a Change Plan‘ offers helpful guidance on this transition.
 Here are some actionable steps that can help:

-- Stream services: Avoid watching TV channels with gambling commercials.
+- Switch to streaming services – Avoid watching TV channels with gambling commercials.

 By taking these preventive measures, you can start creating a healthier relationship with gambling and work towards becoming gambling free.